gethinw/broccoli-template/README.md

 provided, the JavaScript module will export the template string without any compilation.

+#### precompile (optional)

+A function to use to precompile the template.
+Use instead of compileFunction.

 ## Caveats

 * Import statements are not yet supported.
 The `compileFunction` must be